Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Nelson: So, I think I always wanted to live and work abroad, at least for some period of my life.
 So, though I had this in mind, I didn’t have any specific place in mind.

-However, I was always attracted by big cities.
+However, I have always been attracted to big cities.
 You know, I am from the countryside of Brazil.
 So, I think this idea of being in a gigantic city was exciting for me.
 I did work a little bit in Sao Paulo.
 But then, when I got to live in Tokyo and saw the very nice lights of the night, I think that had an impact on me.

 And I think because it was so different from the culture where I’m from, it makes it even more attractive for me.
 You know, because of the differences, it was interesting.